teticio/lambda-selenium/README.md

 terraform apply -auto-approve -var 'region=AWS_REGION' -var 'profile=AWS_PROFILE'
 ```

 An example of how to use this from Python is provided in `test_selenium.py`.
 It runs the script in `example.py` to search for descriptions of dog breeds in Google.
-Note that this is a heavy handed approach for this particular case as the same could be acheived with requests (see [lambda-scraper](https://github.com/teticio/lambda-scraper)).

 ```bash
 AWS_DEFAULT_REGION=AWS_REGION python test_selenium.py